tsuereth/glog/content/post/2018/11/13_thronebreaker.md

 But the game's <i>story</i> is only half of the game's "story."
 When it isn't a text adventure with light resource management, Thronebreaker is Gwent, the card game!
 And like {{% abslink href="2018/11/03/not-your-granddads-gwent/" %}}I wrote before{{% /abslink %}}, that game is further subdivided into "regular" matches, and puzzles.

 Contrary to my earlier assumption, the puzzles aren't generally about trying to teach you "how to Gwent."
 Some of them are brain-teasing, often <i>hard</i> challenges that ask you to exploit the intricacies of card rules against one another.
-And some of them use custom rules to be clever and inventive, like a {{% game "Hearthstone" %}}Hearthstone{{% /game %}} parody, or a card-based stealth maze (avoid patrolling guard cards!).
+And some of them use custom rules to be clever and inventive, like a <game:Hearthstone> parody, or a card-based stealth maze (avoid patrolling guard cards!).
 They all feel pretty novel, and I was consistently impressed with the puzzles' creativity.

 Then there's the regular game of Gwent: a game of deck-building and card-playing.
 Compared with the Gwent mechanics in Witcher 3, this version has a lot more card effects and possibilities for interaction; there's a lot of potential ground to cover, in terms of strategies and counter-strategies.